 How she overcame it

-Despite the reason for launching Bumble and the conflicts that Herd has had to experience, she has managed to develop something that helps people find love, develop friendships.
+Despite the reason for launching Bumble and the conflicts that Herd has had to experience, she has managed to develop something that helps people find love, and develop friendships.
 Beyond that, she’s helping people create professional networks in a safe space.
 Herd has shown that regardless of what people say and do, good crisis management and a calm mind are crucial to success.